Białystok Voivodeship (1944–1975): History

 The Border Agreement between Poland and the USSR of 16 August 1945 established the borders between the Union of Soviet Socialist Republics (USSR) and the Republic of Poland.
 It was signed by the Provisional Government of National Unity (Tymczasowy Rząd Jedności Narodowej).

-August 18, 1945 transferred Lomza County from the Warsaw Voivodeship to the Białystok Voivodeship.
+August 18, 1945 transferred Łomża County from the Warsaw Voivodeship to the Białystok Voivodeship.

 September 25, 1945 part of the counties of the Recovered Territories transmitted under the management of the Białystok Voivodeship (Gołdap, Ełk and Olecko) from District IV (Mazury).
 These districts have provisionally become parts of the Voivodeship, although de jure continue to form part of Recovered Territories (MP, 1945 No. 29, item.
 77).
 On June 28, 1946, the areas of the Recovered Territories assigned to Białystok Voivodeship were formally transferred.